Review: Panic Problem – “Just Calm Down”

 Panic Problem digs into anxiety on a throwback pop punk record.

-Baltimore's are pretty on the nose with their name.
+Baltimore’s Panic Problem are pretty on the nose with their name.
 They dig into a bunch of anxiety issues while holding tight to some pop punk tunes.
-And their kind of pop punk isn't much rooted in the sound of Ramones or Lookout!
+And their kind of pop punk isn’t much rooted in the sound of Ramones or Lookout!
 Records (my typical soft spot).
-Instead, it's a lot closer to the bouncy emo-laden midwestern pop punk that was bubbling up around the turn of the century.
+Instead, it’s a lot closer to the bouncy emo-laden midwestern pop punk that was bubbling up around the turn of the century.
 In the process, they sound like they could fit on any Vagrant Records sampler alongside bands like Get Up Kids.
 In fact, Get Up Kids is a great comparison in a bunch of ways.
-And on , Panic Problem pull off their thing with some pretty decent songs.
+And on Just Calm Down, Panic Problem pull off their thing with some pretty decent songs.

 My favorite stuff on Just Calm Down keeps the pace up and the hooks catchy.
 Opener “Time Flies” has some cool lead guitar and a bass that carries the melody, and then everything takes off to a catchy chorus of “we lie, we say we’re fine” that has both personal (intended) and societal (likely unintended) implications.
 It’s bouncy and fast and a bunch of energetic, albeit depressive, fun.
 “You And Me Vs. The World” drops some stuttered guitar before a few bangs and a similar take off.
 Again the chorus is going to get a bunch of people yelling along.
 Elsewhere, “I Hate Tuesdays” has an engaging vocal cadence and a bunch of difficult, uplifting, and insightful lyrics like “I watch the sunrise from my bed, I shake these demons from my head” and “I know I stand, but not alone”.
 They even throw in a lot of “whoa-oh” Misfits-style backing vocals (and I’m certainly a sucker for that).
 Even “What Are You Doing Chi?” gets going after a bit.
 Following a stuttered and just okay verse, the chorus gets all sugar rushed and singalongable with the “I’d rather burn out than just spin” refrain.
 The common thread for my favorite stuff on here is that it reminds me fondly of Four Minute Mile